You are here:

 All Hands On Braille Summer Camp

-In partnership with Braille Literacy Canada, Citizens with Disabilities Ontario (CWDO), and CNIB, the Alliance for Equality of Blind Canadians is working to run the first dedicated week long braille camp in Ontario at the end of July 2014.
-Click here to learn more abou All Hands On Braille!
+In partnership with Braille Literacy Canada, Citizens with Disabilities Ontario (CWDO), and CNIB, the Alliance for Equality of Blind Canadians ran the first All Hands On Braille camp in 2014.
+Details on the future of this program will be forthcoming.

 Conferences & Conventions